renti-software/landing-page/README.md

 1. Generate the website: `npm run build` (optional)

 (This will only work when the React project is made available in the repository.
 For now, you can only preview the page locally running `serve -s build/`

+## Notes
+This structure was imported from MyLife repository in which 2 out of 4 members are working in.